Xinyu-Li-123/danmuku_player/README.md

 -   open the index.html in Microsoft Edge, upload the danmuku xml file and play the video.

 2. Get video
+3.
 八仙过海，各显神通.

 3. Upload Danmuku and Video

-Just open the index.html and you will know where to upload.
+Just open the webpage and you will know where to upload.

 ## More on Bilibili Api
 By far, bilibili still has its api open to the public.
 I will introduce those I use in this project.